 These SIM cards have a number of features that make them well-suited for devices that need to be able to connect across a larger geographical range.

-IoT SIM cards work similar to how a traditional SIM would work, but are often designed to work without much human oversight.
+IoT SIM cards work similarly to how a traditional SIM would work but are often designed to work without much human oversight.

 What does your IoT provider affect?